parrt/cs601/lectures/git-basics.md

 ...
 ```

-**Reverting.** If you screw up and want to toss out everything from the last commit, to a reset and make sure you use the hard option:
+**Reverting.** If you screw up and want to toss out everything from the last commit, do a reset and make sure you use the hard option:

 ```
 $ ... tweak whatever you want ...